nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 We can also see an example of how intially localized outbreaks seed introductions to other locations.
 The samples from Utah near the top of the tree (orange) nest within the main clade from the Washington outbreak.
-This is consistent with a possible introduction from Washington to Utah, although it's also possible that there were intermediary step(s) in the transmission chain.
+This is consistent with an introduction from Washington to Utah, although it's also possible that there were intermediary step(s) in the transmission chain.
 <br><br>
 We don't know for sure whether this introduction will result in a local outbreak in Utah.
 But, if the virus does continue to spread following these introductions, we would expect to see this unfold over the next 4 weeks.